-Many small engines now come with an anti-vibration feature for when your tool is in idle-mode (just running but not cutting).
+Many small engines now come with an anti-vibration feature for when your tool is in idle mode (just running but not cutting).
 The highest-quality cutters also have very little vibration when in use to begin with, although more will be present with the amount of power output.
 The level of vibration produced by brush cutters can be difficult to gauge from one unit to the next.
-Reading through product reviews can be helpful in determining how much vibration is felt.
+Reading through product reviews can help determine how much vibration is felt.

 How to Choose the Best Brush Cutter for Your Job